Quantum Visual Fields with Neural Amplitude Encoding: Experimental Evaluation

 \subsection{3D (Shape) Representation Learning}

 We next evaluate geometric representation learning of 3D shapes in the form of SDFs.
-This setting is investigated for the first time in the context of QINRs; it poses challenges in QINR scalability and due to varying shape topologies.
+This setting is investigated for the first time in the context of QINRs; it poses challenges primarily concerning QINR scalability and the complications arising from varying shape topological structures.
 Similar to images, we perform representation learning on 3D shape collections.
 We select three shapes from ShapeNet \cite{shapenet2015} and non-uniformly sample signed distances at 100$k$ spatial points per shape, with higher near-surface sampling density for better surface detail capture.
-Note that while the scale of this experiment setup can be considered moderate for classical models, it significantly advances the feasible scale of QINR models (which are nevertheless constrained by the simulator's performance).
+Note that while the scale of this experiment setup can be considered moderate for classical models, it significantly advances the feasible scale of QINR models (which are nevertheless constrained by the simulator's performance) and provides valuable insights for future advancements.
 We inherit the experimental setting from the experiments with 2D images and report the representational accuracy upon convergence in Table~\ref{comp_classical}.
 The baseline setups are, likewise, MLPs with different activation functions, including the ReLU, which corresponds to the DeepSDF approach~\cite{park2019deepsdf}.
-The final meshes at different resolutions can be extracted from the queried signed distances using Marching Cubes \cite{lorensen1998marching}, as visualised in Fig.~\ref{chairs}-(a).
+The final meshes can be extracted from the queried signed distances of QVF using Marching Cubes \cite{lorensen1998marching}, as visualised in Fig.~\ref{chairs}-(a).